Optimizing accuracy and diversity: a multi-task approach to forecast combinations

 \subsection{Visual explanations}

-After training, the classification subnetwork can be disconnected and used to predict, for an input time series, the probability that a forecasting method aligns with the principles of accuracy and diversity.
-This network extracts relevant features from the series by means of convolutional layers and subsequently maps these features to a vector of labels, where each label corresponds to a forecasting method.
-However, the interpretability of the features derived from CNNs frequently presents difficulties.
-To address this limitation and provide insights into the decision-making process of the meta-learner, we employ Gradient-weighted Class Activation Mapping (Grad-CAM) \citep{selvaraju2017grad}.
-Grad-CAM is a method that enhances the interpretability of deep neural networks by producing visual heatmaps highlighting the regions of the input that significantly influence the network's decision for a particular class.
-This technique leverages the gradients of the predicted class score by the model with respect to the feature maps of the last convolutional layer.
-Specific to our problem, by computing the weighted sum of these gradients, we can identify the most discriminative regions in the input data that contributed to the network's selection of a specific forecasting method in the pool.
-Moreover, by overlaying the Grad-CAM heatmaps onto the original time series, we can visually understand the network's reasoning, aiding domain experts in comprehending the model's decision-making process.
-We consider a threshold of 0.5 to convert each predicted probability into a 0-1 binary label from which the gradient of the predicted class score is computed.
+{We perform additional analysis to verify that the different base forecasting methods leverage distinct portions of the information in the time series.
+This qualitative information appears to indicate that the network behaves according to its design}.
+The analysis is based on Gradient-weighted Class Activation Mapping (Grad-CAM) \citep{selvaraju2017grad}, a method that enhances the interpretability of deep neural networks with visual heatmaps and highlights the regions of the input that mostly influence the network's decision for a particular class.
+We apply the method to analyze the behavior of the classification subnetwork.
+First, we disconnect, then use it to compute, for an input time series, the probability that a forecasting method is selected. {The method thus identifies those timesteps of the series that contributed the most to the selection of a specific forecasting method}.
+Overlaying the Grad-CAM heatmaps onto the original time series, we can visually verify the timesteps of the series that are motivating the selection of a method. {It is important to note that this information does not report on the relative importance of that method in producing the final forecast - this would derive also from the weights used to combine the methods - but only shows what are the timesteps under focus to make the model selection decisions.} For space reasons, we report on Grad-CAM results for a small sample of the available data, considering yearly, quarterly, and monthly time series, with a threshold of 0.5 to convert each predicted probability into a 0-1 value from which the gradient of the predicted class score is computed.